 Each Provider should develop written procedures to deal with clients who may be disruptive or uncooperative.
 The Provider's responsibility is to ensure that staff is well informed about the procedures and use them consistently in every situation.
-Providers are expected to use good judgment and attempt to resolve these situations as fairly as possible without undue limitation or denial of client services.
+Providers are expected to use good judgment and attempt to resolve these situations fairly without undue limitation or denial of client services.